Ged45/Ged45/README.md

 - 👋 Hi, I’m gedion samuel
 - 👀 I’m interested in developing softwares and websites
-- 🌱 I’m currently learning software engineering in Addis Ababa science and technology university
+- 🌱 I’m currently learning software engineering @Addis Ababa science and technology university
 - 💞️ I’m looking to collaborate on working as team with other developers

 - ### connect with me